danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 ## Add unit tests

 I use [Quick][Quick] and [Nimble][Nimble] for unit testing in most of my projects, but let's reduce the complexity of this post by using `XCTests`.

-Let's add a tiny test to see that we can make the tests run.
-Let's unit test the `UIView+Gestures` extension that we defined earlier:
+Let's add a tiny test that tests the `UIView+Gestures` extension we defined earlier:

 ```swift
 import UIKit